twitter/finagle/guide/_sources/PartitionAwareClient.rst.txt

 Note that this example has the `getBoxes` endpoint to demonstrate how to do messaging fan-out.
-Fan-out requests and responses should be in mergeable formats, which means they can be split and merge programmably, such as list<>.
+Fan-out requests and responses should be in mergeable formats, which means they can be split and merge programmably, such as an array type variable.
 Users need to implement the request splitting and request/response merging functions, see fan-out sections for details.

 Clients don’t fan-out
 """""""""""""""""""""